Cyclotomic and abelian points in backward orbits of rational functions: Introduction

 In their paper~\cite{DZ}, Dvornicich and the third author introduced a technique, based on ideas rooting back to Mordell, Lang, and Loxton, that uses the Torsion Coset Theorem~\cite[Theorem~4.2.2]{BG}, to deal with a similar problem.
 In particular, they proved that if $\phi$ is a polynomial of degree $d\ge 2$, then $\phi$ has only finitely many preperiodic points in $K^c$, unless $\phi$ is $\overline{K}$-conjugate to a polynomial of a very special kind, namely $x^d$ or $\pm T_d(x)$, where $T_d$ is the Chebyshev polynomial of degree $d$.
 This suggests the idea that the existence of infinitely many cyclotomic points in a backward orbit should be an extremely rare phenomenon.
-The second author, in~\cite{ostafe}, used the Dvornicich and Zannier technique of~\cite[Theorem~2]{DZ} to prove a similar finiteness result for the presence of cyclotomic points in backward orbits of roots of unity.
-In particular, as a consequence of~\cite[Theorem~1.2]{ostafe}, if $\phi=f/g\in K(x)$, where $f,g\in K[x]$ are such that $\deg f>\deg g +1$, then $\phi^{-\infty}(\alpha)$ contains finitely many cyclotomic points unless $\phi$ is $\overline{K}$-conjugate to $x^d$ or $\pm T_d(x)$.
-The condition on the degrees means, in dynamical terms, that $\infty$ is a fixed superattracting point for $\phi$.
+The second author, in~\cite{ostafe}, used the technique of Dvornicich and Zannier~\cite[Theorem~2]{DZ} to prove a similar finiteness result for the presence of cyclotomic points in backward orbits of roots of unity.
+In particular, as a consequence of~\cite[Theorem~1.2]{ostafe}, if $\phi=f/g\in K(x)$, where $f,g\in K[x]$ are such that $\deg f>\deg g +1$, and $\alpha$ is a root of unity, then $\phi^{-\infty}(\alpha)$ contains only finitely many cyclotomic points unless $\phi$ is $\overline{K}$-conjugate to $x^d$ or $\pm T_d(x)$.
+The condition on the degrees means, in dynamical terms, that $\infty$ is a superattracting fixed point for $\phi$.
 Later, in~\cite[Theorem~1.5]{Chen} Chen generalized this result to backward orbits of regions of bounded house, but in its essence the technique does not change and the condition on the degrees is still needed.